-Back in 2005 when I started in self-employment, I did all I could to make myself appear like a big business — I traded under a generic name, my web copy was written in the third-person, and I immediately became VAT-registered (adding unnecessary work for my annual income at the time).
+Back in 2005 when I started as an independent graphic designer, I did all I could to make myself appear like a big business.
+I traded under a generic name, my web copy was written in the third-person, and I immediately became VAT-registered (adding unnecessary work for my annual income at the time).

-I’m currently reading a book called Speak Human: Outmarket the Big Guys by Getting Personal.
-Written by Vancouver-based Eric Karjaluoto, here’s one of many worthy quotes.
+I’m reading a book called Speak Human: Outmarket the Big Guys by Getting Personal.
+Written by Canadian designer Eric Karjaluoto, here's one of many worthy quotes.

 "As businesses get larger, it's easier to hide bad people in them.
 This is because there are so many things going on, alongside numerous coworkers who can shield one's dismal performance.
 Toss in some memos, meetings, office politics, and it gets harder to determine whether a staff member is kicking ass or just great at kissing it.